SairamNaragoni/Sudoku-Solver/README.md

 # Sudoku-Solver
->Sudoku Solver , Using Backtracking Algorithm in Matlab.
+>Sudoku Solver , Using Backtracking Algorithm in Matlab.<br />
 >Run sudoku.m in matlab.